guyisra/CarouFredSel_rails/README.md

     //= jquery.carouFredSel.js

-in case you will use mousewheel/touchswipe/bouncing and such
+in case you will use mousewheel/touchswipe/bouncing and such (choose the one that is applicable to your use)

     //= jquery.mousewheel
     //= jquery.touchSwipe